The Red Jacket Jamboree: Martin Achatz, Two-Time Poet Laureate of the Upper Peninsula of Michigan.

 Achatz first appeared as a guest on the show in December 2017.
 He appeared again as a guest in February 2018 and then assumed a "co-host" position in March 2018.
 In addition to hosting and sharing his original poetry, Achatz occasionally ends the show by performing, "Radio, I Miss You So" with the Copper Cats.

 The Red Jacket Actors

-The Red Jacket Actors change from show to show and include both Dorey and Achatz and Ralph Horvath.
-Guest performers may also be asked to take on acting roles and occasionally even pianist Bill Carrothers has contributed his acting talent.
+The Red Jacket Actors change from show to show and include both Dorey and Achatz and Ralph Horvath and Bill Carrothers.
+Guest performers may also be asked to take on acting roles.

 The Copper Cats, stage band

 Under the direction of guitarist Jerry Younce, the band includes Bill Carrothers on piano, Harry South on bass.
 Percussionists have included: Travis Aukerman, Carrie Biolo, Zach Ott, Jonathan Taylor and Devin Drobka.
 The band performs a variety of musical styles.

+Singer-songwriter John Davey on The Red Jacket Jamboree, recorded at the RPM Studios inside the Keweenaw Storytelling Center..